jbuckmccready/cavalier_contours/README.md

 * Type system allows for leaning heavily on threads/concurrency without the risk of memory errors/corruption bugs
 * Discriminated unions and pattern matching as first class language features
 * Great tooling for targeting wasm

+## New to Rust but still want to contribute?

+I recommend the official rust book [here](https://doc.rust-lang.org/book/ch01-00-getting-started.html).
+Visual Studio Code + [rust-analyzer](https://rust-analyzer.github.io/) extension work great for editing.
+If you're looking for something specific to work on check the project issues labeled `good first issue`.

 ## License